 Scale Out Space Analogy

-The flow of the above image is my representation of the Search for Extra Terrestrial Intelligence (SETI) project.
+The flow of the following image is my representation of the Search for Extra Terrestrial Intelligence (SETI) project.
 SETI itself has the ultimate example of scale out distribution with their SETI@Home project.
 The search for extra terrestrial intelligence:

 - Begins with the search of radio waves through out the galaxies.
 The image above is that of the Giant Galactic Nebula NGC 3603 (also from the Hubble telescope)